Why would you recommend undertaking a course with the University of Plymouth?

 I actually started my job prior to graduation.
 I began applying for jobs shortly after leaving my final year of university (summer of 2014).
 I had spent my placement year as an Assistant Psychologist (AP) working full time in neuropsychology and although I truly enjoyed this diagnostic work, I was now curious to see what a career in rehabilitation work would be like.
 I applied for three Research Assistant (RA) jobs and one AP job, which resulted in invitations to two interviews (I was later invited to a third interview after accepting the job I am in currently, the timeline for job applications all vary).

 I was unsuccessful in my first interview and successful in my second.
 I am now an RA at the Medical Research Council Cognition and Brain Sciences Unit in Cambridge, investigating the feasibility of using a home-based computerised cognitive therapy to aid in the rehabilitation of memory and attention in stroke survivors.
 I have been in this role since September 2014 and I am thoroughly enjoying my work.

-RA positions are often fixed term, which gives you the great opportunity to gain experience in paid employment in a number of areas.
-Personally I love clinical work and I have chosen a research based job in which I still experience clinical contact daily when visiting the patients on the study, so this was the perfect balance for me.
+RA positions are often fixed term, which gives you a great opportunity to gain experience in paid employment in a number of areas.
+Personally, I love clinical work and I have chosen a research-based job in which I still experience clinical contact daily when visiting the patients on the study, so this was the perfect balance for me.

 Following my RA post I am planning to apply for the Clinical Psychology Doctorate and a PhD, and see which happens first as I would like to complete both.